CurtinIDS/CIDS_Carpentries_Python/README.md

 # Contributing (Instructors only)
 If you wish to contribute, it's recommended to add the included pre-commit to your hooks.
-Once you've clonedcloned, in a terminal in the main repo directory run the following:
+Once you've cloned, in a Terminal window opened within the main repo directory, run the following:
 ```
 cp build_scripts/pre-commit .git/hooks/pre-commit
 chmod +x .git/hooks/pre-commit